 My work as a multimedia producer.

-I struggled to decide on exactly what to call myself.
+I struggled to decide exactly what to call myself.
 My career so far, as well as my interests, have always been varied and vast.
-So, ultimately, I landed on "multimedia producer" considering my last five years of work.
+Ultimately, I landed on “multimedia producer,” reflecting the scope of my work over the past five years.During that time, I’ve worked across a range of formats — including video, photography, social media, print, and live events — which has pushed me to take on diverse responsibilities.

-But what I pride most is that, with my experience, love of people, and ability to switch between Western and Japanese cultural customs and between English and Japanese language quite fluidly, I often become the first point of contact or the first face that folks interact with for projects, on set or in the field.
+What I value most, however, is that through my experience, genuine love of working with people, and ability to move fluidly between American and Japanese cultural contexts — as well as between English and Japanese — I often become the first point of contact and the first face people encounter on projects, whether online, on set or in the field.

-And I try to make that experience as positive, fruitful, and warm as possible for everyone involved.
+And I strive to make that experience as positive, productive, and welcoming as possible for everyone involved.

 JAPAN BY FOOD (Video Producer)